jxp/phonegap-desktop/readme.md

 Current Status:

-Implemented code for all API methods
-Tested in IE, Firefox and Chrome
-Created wiki pages for the library
+Merged changes from flocsy and diegolamonica
+Added warning message if JSON data cannot be loaded Added section headings and links to API docs
+Firefox keyboard issue was caused by My Homepage extension

 Next Steps:

+Add Cordova File API methods
 Look at using new getUserMedia method for camera capture (latest release of Chrome)
-Add Cordova File API methods
-Investigate other keyboard shortcuts (current ones don't work in Firefox)
 Investigate overriding Firefox geolocation